-Edward Albee is a Pulitzer Prize-winning playwright who is considered one of the finest of the 20th century.
+Edward Albee (1929-2016) was a Pulitzer Prize-winning playwright considered one of the finest of the 20th century.
 His best-known work is Who’s Afraid of Virginia Woolf?, a dark play about an all-night verbal brawl between husband and wife.
 The play was made into a 1966 movie starring Elizabeth Taylor and Richard Burton, then husband and wife themselves.
 The film version was nominated for thirteen Academy Awards; it won five.

 He borrowed that top from Audrey Hepburn.

 Audrey Hepburn (1929-1993) was an actress who rose to international fame in a series of movies in the 1950s and ‘60s.
-She was known for her impeccable fashion sense, and while she dressed in many different styles in various movies, from down-to-earth to Cinderella-fancy, one of the looks she was most identified with was the gamine, with her boyishly short hair and tomboy clothes.
+She modeled for Breton Stripes and there are photos of her wearing a striped shirt similar to the one Arch Hall Jr. is wearing here.
+Hepburn was known for her impeccable fashion sense, and while she dressed in many different styles in various movies, from down-to-earth to Cinderella-fancy, one of the looks she was most identified with was the gamine, with her boyishly short hair and tomboy clothes.

 Fortunately he remembered to bring the Isley Brothers.